Alan Goodman: Early life and education

 Goodman began his media career while still in high school as a reporter at The Hunterdon County Democrat in Flemington, New Jersey.
 When entering Columbia University in 1970, he joined the college radio station, WKCR-FM where he first encountered his future collaborators, Albie Hecht and Fred Seibert.

 Cable television

-In 1981, Goodman was part of the team that launched MTV alongside his college radio alum Fred Seibert.
+In 1981, Goodman was part of the team that launched MTV alongside his college radio alumni Fred Seibert.
 Goodman supervised hundreds of animations and their accompanying soundtracks depicting the MTV trademark designed by Manhattan Design.

 Seibert and Goodman resigned from MTV and started their own company Fred/Alan in New York.
 Together, they consulted with MTV's sister channel, Nickelodeon, which was having challenges finding audiences for their quality kids programming.
 They led the efforts to rebrand the network as "The First Kids' Network" and help build its new vocabulary, promotional strategies and execution.

 Fred/Alan were MTV Networks' advertising agency, conceiving and creating Nick-at-Nite and launching VH-1.
 Goodman worked with MTV Networks, the parent company of both MTV and Nickelodeon, for over 30 years.